Nyquist–Shannon sampling theorem: Sampling of non-baseband signals

+This function is 1 at $t=0$ and zero at any other multiple of $T$ (as well as at other times if $N>0$).

 Other generalizations, for example to signals occupying multiple non-contiguous bands, are possible as well.
 Even the most generalized form of the sampling theorem does not have a provably true converse.
 That is, one cannot conclude that information is necessarily lost just because the conditions of the sampling theorem are not satisfied; from an engineering perspective, however, it is generally safe to assume that if the sampling theorem is not satisfied then information will most likely be lost.

 Nonuniform sampling

 The sampling theory of Shannon can be generalized for the case of nonuniform sampling, that is, samples not taken equally spaced in time.
 The Shannon sampling theory for non-uniform sampling states that a band-limited signal can be perfectly reconstructed from its samples if the average sampling rate satisfies the Nyquist condition.
 Therefore, although uniformly spaced samples may result in easier reconstruction algorithms, it is not a necessary condition for perfect reconstruction.

 The general theory for non-baseband and nonuniform samples was developed in 1967 by Henry Landau.
 He proved that the average sampling rate (uniform or otherwise) must be twice the occupied bandwidth of the signal, assuming it is a priori known what portion of the spectrum was occupied.